CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-backrest-restore.md

 ### Required
 **Name**|**Default**|**Description**
 :-----|:-----|:-----
-**STANZA**|None|Must be set to the desired stanza for restore.
+**PGBACKREST_STANZA**|None|Must be set to the desired stanza for restore.
-**DELTA**|None|When set, will add the `--delta` option to the restore.
-The delta option allows pgBackRest to automatically determine which files in the database cluster directory can be preserved and which ones need to be restored from the backup - it also removes files not present in the backup manifest so it will dispose of divergent changes.

 ### Optional
 **Name**|**Default**|**Description**
 :-----|:-----|:-----
-**PG_HOSTNAME**|None|When restoring a backup to a new volume, this volume should be set to the hostname of the PostgreSQL container that will mount the restored volume.
-Required for full restores to new volumes.
+**PGBACKREST_DELTA **|None|Enables pgBackRest delta restore mode.
+Used when a user needs to restore to a volume that already contains PostgreSQL data files.
-**PITR_TARGET**|None|PostgreSQL timestamp used when restoring up to a point in time.
-Required for PITR delta restores.
+**PGBACKREST_TARGET**|None|PostgreSQL timestamp used when restoring up to a point in time.
+Required for Point In Time Recovery (PITR) restores.
+**PGBACKREST_PG1_PATH**|None|Path where PostgreSQL data directory can be found.
+This variable can also be used to setup a new PostgreSQL data directory on an empty volume.
+**BACKREST_CUSTOM_OPTS**|None|Custom pgBackRest options can be added here to customize pgBackRest restores.
 **CRUNCHY_DEBUG**|FALSE|Set this to true to enable debugging in logs.
 Note: this mode can reveal secrets in logs.